Beginning Bettors’ Common Mistakes

 Focusing on Favourites

 Don’t follow favourites blindly just because they’re heavy moneyline favourites – keep your eyes open for value bets against the spread.
 This is where you could pick up some major windfalls.
-One more time for those in the back – nothing in sports betting sites in NZ is guaranteed!
+One more time for those in the back – nothing in sports betting sites like https://onlinebetting.nz/ is guaranteed!